 The objective of this module is:

-can apply relevant theories of the field to empirical cases.
+have the ability to apply relevant theories and tools of the field to concrete empirical cases and issues

 |Type of exam|